wely/DevCamp/HOL/dotnet/11-IoT/README.md

     ![image](./media/arduino-get%20incident%20count-upload%20completed.png)

-This is just an example how to work with data requests, how to link the device to a data source on the internet and display the state using a simple LED.
+This example shows how to work with data requests, how to link the device to a data source on the internet and display the state using a simple LED.

 ---
 ## Summary